 Additionally, not everyone answers what they really feel on tests, hoping to come across as the kind of person they’d like to be, manipulating the system, or otherwise panicking themselves into not even knowing how to respond.
 This can lead to inaccurate labeling.

 But even if the test results may have been questionable, the Meyers-Briggs did give me the open-mind to accept a gift from a client and good friend of mine, Carol Segrave, who wanted me to take something called the Birkman, which was supposedly something like the Meyers-Briggs but much more involved and expensive (when given and interpreted by a professional like Carol, anyway).

 I told her I would.

-The actual test was actually remarkably similar to the Meyers-Briggs, at least in the wording of the questions.
-There were definitely a whole lot more of them, though, and the results are much more extensive.
-I’m looking at 30+ pages of data on ME, and the way the numbers of calculated indicate that rather than shoving people into the category with the closest fit, this test actually gives you numerical stats as an individual, not a ‘type.’
+The actual test was remarkably similar to the Meyers-Briggs, at least in the wording of the questions.
+There were definitely a whole lot more of them, though, and the results were much more extensive.
+I’m looking at 30+ pages of data on me, and the way the numbers of calculated indicate that rather than shoving people into the category with the closest fit, this test actually gives you numerical stats as an individual, not a ‘type.’

 All that being said, I’m not thrilled with all the results.